Our Approach

 A Pooled Fund

-Donations to Catalyst become part of a pooled fund at Community Foundation Sonoma County.
+Donations to Catalyst become part of a pooled fund held at Community Foundation Sonoma County.
 This pooled fund represents the generosity of our community of donors, combined into one shared resource that allows our team to invest nimbly and strategically—thinking long-term while funding new ways to meet urgent needs in Sonoma Valley.

 What We Fund